 A glade is a natural area that is characterized by openness, thin soils, rockiness, herbaceous vegetation, scattered shrubs and patches of trees.
 Certain types of plants are found only in the glade eco-system.

-The glade in the Corinth area of the Bankhead National Forest is targeted for restoration by the Bankhead District of the Forest Service and Wild South is partnering in the project.
-We will be removing pine trees and Chinese privet that has grown in the glade and hauling woody debris into the surrounding forest.
+Restoration of the glade in the Corinth area of the Bankhead National Forest is an on-going partnership project by Wild South and the Bankhead District of the Forest Service.
+We will be removing pine and cedar trees and Chinese privet that have grown in the glade, and hauling woody debris into the surrounding forest.

 Botanist Kevin England, who is doing research on the glade, will be there to participate and educate about the unique flora on the glade.

 The glade is fairly flat and is easily accessed from the road.
 Be prepared for heat if it’s a warm day, slippery rocks if it has rained, very little shade.

 - drinking water, snacks, lunch (no need to pack a backpack since parking is close-by)